 - Reduced the production costs & errors

-Step-by-Step Procedure to Make MIS Report in Excel for Accounts
+How to Make MIS Report in Excel for Accounts (With Quick Steps)

 For creating the MIS report, we consider a dataset of a stationery shop’s account report for a month.
 In our dataset, we take a list of 10 stationery products in column B. Their quantity is in column C, the sales amount of that month is in column D, and the remaining inventory is in column E. The cost of the shop owner, income, and profit are in columns F, G, and H respectively.
 Thus, we can say our dataset is in the range of cells B5:H14.